bheisig/i-doit-cli/Contribute.md

 Now it is the time to do your stuff.
 Do not forget to commit your changes.
 When you are done consider to make a pull requests.

+Notice, that your contribution merged into this repository will be [licensed under the AGPLv3](COPYING).

 ##  Requirements